Confederate flag-toting man, son convicted in Capitol riot

 “I assumed he was talking about Congress,” Officer Brian Morgan testified.

-The Seefrieds weren’t charged with assaulting any officers.
+The Seefrieds were not charged with assaulting any officers.

 Neither defendant testified at their trial.